While the World Cup winners will take the ultimate glory, there are often dark-horse teams that capture the imagination.

-There are a few other ideas on the burner too and we’ll start with a look at the celebrated ‘Danish Dynamite’ team of 1986 (if you haven’t already, the book of the same name by Rob Smyth, Lars Eriksen and Mike Gibbons is well worth a read).
+In the 1986 competition, Denmark certainly fell under that heading – the team came to become as ‘Danish Dynamite’ and the the book of the same name by Rob Smyth, Lars Eriksen and Mike Gibbons is well worth a read.

 The book details the development of the iconic half-and-half kit Hummel developed for Denmark, including how the initial hope was to have the same style on the shorts.
 They can be seen in this news item about the kit launch:

-A real buzz had begun to develop about Denmark and they were being talked of as potential winners, but the campaign ground to a halt as they lost 5-1 to Spain – with the Spanish in their red shirts, blue shorts and black socks, Denmark wore the white shorts with their change shirts and socks.
+A real buzz had begun to develop about Denmark and they were being talked of as potential winners.
+However, the campaign ground to a halt as they lost 5-1 to Spain – with the Spanish in their red shirts, blue shorts and black socks, Denmark wore the white shorts with their change shirts and socks.